UAS / Drone Flying Information & Notification

 The FAA has developed an app which details 5-mile radii around public use airports throughout the U.S. It is called B4UFLY and can be downloaded for free.
 Operating rules for the Hobby/Recreational UAS (non-commercial) are the same as for model aircraft which are based on a community set of safety guidelines developed by the Academy of Model Aeronautics.
-A link to the FAA's Fly for Fun website contains a complete set of rules/guidelines.
+A link to the FAA's Recreational Flyers & Community-Based Organizations website contains a complete set of rules/guidelines.

 The important rules are that:

 - The recreational/hobbyist UAS operator must contact the airport operator prior to flying within 5 miles of an airport.

 - All UAS drones used in the USA must have and display a registration number obtainable from the FAA.

 The Red Wing Regional Airport recommends that every UAS operator log-in to www.airmap.com or download the free “AirMap For Drones” app available for both Android and IOS devices.
 The registration is free and upon signing in, Airmap will provide: